KCXL: Early years

-Urban Contemporary format
+Urban contemporary format

-Golden East put the AM station on the market and found a buyer in 1984: Elbert Anderson, the black owner of a local Coca-Cola bottling company.
-New studios were built on 63rd Street to handle the majority of the programming, and the station became KCXL with an urban contemporary format, the third local radio station for Kansas City's African-American community.
+Golden East put the AM station on the market and found a buyer in 1984: Elbert Anderson, the Black owner of a local Coca-Cola bottling company.
+New studios were built on 63rd Street to handle the majority of the programming, and the station became KCXL with an urban contemporary format, the third local radio station for Kansas City's Black community.
 A satellite studio was built in 1989 in The Landing shopping center.

-However, because the signal was limited to the suburban Northland, it eventually fell short competing with longtime FM urban station KPRS.
+However, because the signal was limited to the suburban Northland, it eventually fell short competing with longtime station KPRS.
 The station subsisted on the sale of air time to churches and on selling advertising around their programs.
-A dip in advertising revenue would prove to be too much for the station to bear.
-It went silent on March 4, 1992.
-KCXL was then sued by the Small Business Administration (SBA) for defaulting on a 1984 loan it had received to finance the purchase.
-No payments had been made since 1989.
+A dip in advertising revenue would prove to be too much for the station to bear; it went off the air on March 4, 1992.
+KCXL was then sued by the Small Business Administration (SBA) for defaulting on a 1984 loan it had received to finance the purchase; no payments had been made since 1989.

 Schartel ownership

 The SBA took possession of KCXL's assets and put them up for sale.
-Two years later, the SBA had a buyer: Pete Schartel, a resident of nearby Independence, Missouri.
-He returned the station to the air.
-On November 21, 1994, the station signed on with an oldies format.
+Two years later, they had a buyer: Pete Schartel, a resident of nearby Independence, Missouri, who returned the station to the air with an oldies format on November 21, 1994.

-Since Schartel took over, the station has aired a myriad of programs under its talk format, most of them on a leased basis.
-For a time, sports station WHB leased KCXL at night for overflow sports programming.
-KCXL also had an overnight dance music format brokered to Surge Radio between 2016 and 2017.
+Since Schartel took over, the station has aired a myriad of programs under its talk format, some of them on a leased basis.
+For a time, at night, WHB leased KCXL at night for overflow sports programming; the station also had an overnight dance format brokered to Surge Radio between 2016 and 2017.
 KCXL's general mix of programming was described by a 2020 article in The New York Times as "a cast of far-right conspiracy theorists, evangelical pastors and anti-Semites", including the radio program from far-right conspiracy theory outlet TruNews and far-right nationalist Alex Jones.